jasonfilippou/cards-spring-app/README.md

 ```

 Notice that the `color` has now been null-ified since
 we did not provide it in the payload we PUT.
-As with the POST endpoint, a user MUST supply a name for the card.
-Notice that, as a design choice, when a user PUTs a card, the "created" audit information
+Also notice that, as a design choice, when a user PUTs a card, the "created" audit information
 is NOT changed.
 The "last modified" information, on the other hand, is, of course, changed.
+As with the POST endpoint, a user MUST supply a name for the card.
 ### PATCH (update) a card

 Let's now PATCH the same card by changing its color and status.
 Send a `PATCH` with the following payload to